-Histologically or cytologically confirmed adenocarcinoma of the prostate.
+Histologically or cytologically confirmed adenocarcinoma of the prostate without small cell

-Asymptomatic or mildly symptomatic metastatic castration resistant prostate cancer (CRPC)
+Asymptomatic or mildly symptomatic metastatic castration resistant prostate cancer (mCRPC)

 (score on BPI-SF Question #3 must be

-For enrollment into Part 2 only (optional in Part 1): Consent to a fresh tumor biopsy
+For enrollment into Part 2 only (optional in Part 1): DDR gene alterations (DDR+) likely to

 Consent to a saliva sample collection for a germline comparator unless prohibited by local